lindbrook/packageRank/README.md

 data you expect.
 If you’re in Honolulu, USA, you will.
 If you’re in Sydney, Australia, you won’t.
-The reason is that you’ve somehow forgotten a key piece of trivia: RStudio typically posts yesterday’s log by 17:00 UTC the following day.
+The reason is that you’ve somehow forgotten a key piece of trivia: RStudio typically posts yesterday’s log around 17:00 UTC the following day.

-The expression works in Honolulu because 09:01 HST on 01 January 2021 is 19:01 UTC 01 January 2021: the log you want has been available for 2 hours.
-The expression fails in Sydney because 09:01 AEDT on 01 January 2021 is 31 December 2020 22:00 UTC and the log you want won’t actually be posted for another 19 hours.
+The expression works in Honolulu because 09:01 HST on 01 January 2021 is 19:01 UTC 01 January 2021, so the log you want has been available for 2 hours.
+The expression fails in Sydney because 09:01 AEDT on 01 January 2021 is 31 December 2020 22:00 UTC.
+The log you want won’t actually be available for another 19 hours.

 To make life a little easier, [‘packageRank’](https://CRAN.R-project.org/package=packageRank) does two things.
-First, when the date of the log you want is not available (due to time zone rather than server issues), you’ll just get the last available log as a substitute.
+First, when the date of the log you want is not available (due to time zone rather than server issues), you’ll just get the last available log.
 If you specified a date in the future, you’ll either get an error message or a warning that provides an estimate of when the log should be available.

 Using the Sydney example, if you’d used the expression above, you’d get the results for 30 December 2020: